-The File Locations tab provides for default locations for stackup or project files and Material Filter (.mlf) files.
+The File Locations tab provides for default locations for stackup or project files, Material Filter (.mlf) files and custom print settings (.prs) files.
 Browse to the target folders and click OK to confirm (create new folders if necessary).

-Specifying goal seeking parameters Click the Goal Seeking tab to specify the default values for trace widths and separations used during goal seeking.
+Specifying goal seeking parameters

+Click the Goal Seeking tab to specify the default values for trace widths and separations used during goal seeking.